sebtech33/.dotfiles-win/readme.md

 ## Everything is VIP!

-Here I will store all files that I use to customize my windows and linux experience
+Here I will store all files that I use to customize my windows experience.

 This will grow over time.